GSA/fedramp-tailored/pages/Appendices.md

 **Do not delete rows or modify the Attestation Statement column in the table below.
 State any exceptions in the Modifications column.**

 Where the satisfaction of a control is partially or fully inherited, please check the appropriate box in the Modification Statement column.
 If there is no inheritance, leave both boxes unchecked.
-For example, if the PE controls are fully inherited from an underlying service provider with a separate authorization, check the &quot;Inherited&quot; box for each.
+For example, if the PE controls are fully inherited from an underlying service provider with a separate authorization, check the "Inherited" box for each.

 Please note, you are still attesting the statements for inherited controls are true to the best of your knowledge.
 If you have reason to believe otherwise, you must still state the difference in the Modification Statement column.